Blue runner: Reproduction and growth

 The blue runner reaches sexual maturity at slightly different lengths throughout its range, with all such studies occurring in the west Atlantic.
 Research in northwest Florida found a length at maturity of 267 mm, a study in Louisiana showed the species reaches sexual maturity at 247–267 mm in females and 225 mm in males, and in Jamaica lengths of 260 mm for males and 280 for females were estimated.
 Spawning appears to occur offshore year round, although several peaks in spawning activity have been found in different areas through the species range.
 Peak spawning season in the Gulf of Mexico occurs from June to August, with a secondary peak in spawning during October in northwest Florida.
-Elsewhere, peaks in larval abundance indicate spawning in the warmer summer months between January and August.
+Elsewhere, peaks in larval abundance indicate spawning in the warmer summer months.
 Each female releases between 41,000 and 1,546,000 eggs on average, with larger fish producing more eggs.
 Both the eggs and larvae are pelagic.

-The blue runner's larval stage has been extensively described, with distinguishing features including a slightly shallower body than other larval Caranx, and a heavily pigmented head and body.
+The blue runner's larval stage has been extensively described, with distinguishing features including a slightly shallower body than other larval Caranx species, and a heavily pigmented head and body.
 During this early juvenile stage, there are several dark vertical bars clearly present on the side.
 Larvae and small juveniles remain offshore, living either at depths of around 10 to 20 m, or congregating around floating objects, particularly Sargassum mats and large jellyfish.
 As the fish grow, they often move to more inshore lagoons and reefs, before slowly making their way to deeper outer reefs at the onset of sexual maturity.
 Absolute growth rates are not well known, but the species has all the adult characteristics by a length of 59.3 mm.
 In all cases studied, there are more females in the adult population than males, with female to male ratios ranging from 1.15F:1M to 1.91F:1M.
 Annual mortality rates for the population in the Gulf of Mexico range from 0.41 to 0.53.
 The oldest known individual was 11 years old based on otolith rings.